Ylianst/ESP-IQ2020/README.md

     name: Temperature
 ```

 You may need to make a few changes.
 If your hot tub is setup to display temperature in celsius, replace `current_f_temperature` and `current_f_temperature` with `target_c_temperature` and `target_c_temperature`.
 Make sure you put your WIFI SSID and Password in `secrets.yaml`.
-Once ready, go ahead and flash your device over USB-C. At this point, the device should be able be visible over WIFI when powered using USB-C even if it's not connected to the computer.
+Once ready, go ahead and flash your device over USB-C. At this point, the device should be visible over WIFI when powered using USB-C even if it's not connected to the computer.

 Next, grab 4 breadboard jumper wires and connect them to the RS485 module.
 I recommand using 4 different color wires, idealy blue, green, red and black.
 Put the male end in the RS485 module and tighten using a small screw driver.
 Double check the wires don't come off.
 Your device should look like this.